 The best time to visit Napa Valley heavily depends on the types of activities you are interested in.
 Consider weather, grape harvest season, and crowds when planning your trip.

 Napa’s tourist season peaks in the fall, between August and October, when it’s time for local wineries to harvest grapes.
 Those who want to visit wineries for tastings can do so year-round, while those seeking to avoid crowds may be better off visiting in the spring to avoid peak tourist season.
+Just be sure to follow proper wine-tasting etiquette.

 Popular Napa Valley Restaurants